ChrstphrHll/npc_gen/students/Varlae Voron.md

 ---
 ### Description
 - 6th year Half-Orc Wizard in Treskal
-- curly grey hair that's hanging down to their back, Pale Gray eyes, and Pale Gray skin
+- shoulder length wavy blonde hair that's put up, Pale Gray eyes, and Pale Gray skin
 - Is Friendly and Foolish, and has Peace as their ideal

 ### Organizations